 Absolutely.
 And it’s a brand new house.
 It’s not just it’s not bad construction, it’s just the truth of the matter.

 That’s true hundred percent.
-Like I said, when it comes from the manufacturer and how it is that it’s installed on houses, it’s not that they’re doing anything wrong.
+As I said, when it comes from the manufacturer and how it is that it’s installed on houses, it’s not that they’re doing anything wrong.
 They’re not doing anything.

 Old lumber dries out.